Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Theory

 \subsection{2PA anisotropy}

 2PA is ``anisotropic'' when it depends on the relative orientations of incident fields $\vec{E}_i = E^a (\omega, \vec{k}_i)$ and crystallographic axes.
-For nearly collinear beams co-propagating along the laboratory $Z$-axis, the probe and pump fields in laboratory $XYZ$ coordinates are
+For energetically degenerate, nearly collinear beams co-propagating along the laboratory $Z$-axis, the probe and pump fields in laboratory $XYZ$ coordinates are

-where $A_i = |A_i|e^{i \phi_i}$ are the complex field amplitudes, $A_2^X(Z) = A_2(Z) \cos \delta$, $A_2^Y(Z) = A_2(Z) \sin \delta$, $\delta$ is the angle between linearly-polarized probe and pump fields, $\phi_i$ are the phases of the complex field amplitudes, and $\gamma$ is an arbitrary phase shift between the pump and probe fields (assumed to not vary in time over the duration of the pulse such that the two pulses are mutually coherent).
-The field experienced by the nonlinear medium is just the sum field
+where $A_i = |A_i|e^{i \phi_i}$ are the complex field amplitudes, $A_2^X(Z) = A_2(Z) \cos \zeta$, $A_2^Y(Z) = A_2(Z) \sin \zeta$, $\zeta$ is the angle between linearly-polarized probe and pump fields, $\phi_i$ are the phases of the complex field amplitudes, and $\gamma$ is an arbitrary phase shift between the pump and probe fields (assumed to not vary in time over the duration of the pulse such that the two pulses are mutually coherent).
+The field experienced by the nonlinear medium is just the sum field $\vec{E} = \vec{E}_1 + \vec{E}_2$, and the intensity of the fields as defined is\cite{boyd}